Pravargav/Amadeus/English/grammar/emphasis.md

 ---

 -> The door closed by itself/ The machine stopped by itself.

 (To show something happens automatically without any human intervention.)

+---

+-> There are 200 students in my class alone/ only in my class.

+-> I only helped him.(I did nothing more than help him.)

+-> I helped only him.(I didn’t help anyone else.)

+-> You only tell me.
+(Indian meaning: You yourself tell me.) ❌

+-> You are the one who should tell me.

+-> I only solved the problem.

+a-(I didn’t do anything more than solve the problem.)

+b-(I was the person who solved it.❌)

+-> She is my sister only.❌

+-> She is my own sister.